Conic-line arrangements in the complex projective plane: Introduction

 \section{Introduction}

-The main goal of the present paper is to begin a systematic studies on the theory of conic-line arrangements in the complex projective plane.
+The main goal of the present work is to begin a systematic studies on the theory of conic-line arrangements in the complex projective plane.
 The theory of line arrangements is a classical and rich subject of studies with many deep results with applications and impact in numerous branches of mathematics.
 For example the Hirzebruch inequality \cite{BHH87,Hirzebruch, Hirzebruch1} appreciated very much in combinatorics is motivated by problems in algebraic geometry and is derived with its methods.
-It is the most attractive feature of line arrangements theory that it sits on the boundary of combinatorics, commutative algebra, topology, algebraic geometry, etc. However, if we look at the theory of curve arrangements in the plane, to our surprise, a lot of work has to be done in order to reach the same level of understanding.
-It seems very natural to start working on a certain natural class of arrangements, namely arrangements of rational curves.
+It is the most attractive feature of line arrangements theory that sits on the boundary of combinatorics, commutative algebra, topology, algebraic geometry, etc. However, if we look at the theory of curve arrangements in the plane, to our surprise, a lot of work has to be done in order to reach the same level of understanding.
+As a starting point for our discussion, recall that for configurations of points and conics in the plane we have an analogue of the Sylvester-Gallai theorem on ordinary lines, namely if $S$ is a finite set of points in the real projective plane and no conic contains all the points of $S$, then there is a conic which contains exactly five points of $S$.
+This result was proved by Wiseman and Wilson in \cite{Wis}, and it was recently reproved by two distinct research groups in \cite{Boys, Czap}.
+It is worth mentioning that the proof presented in \cite{Czap} is based on a certain reduction that uses Hirzebruch's inequality for dual configurations of points and $r$-rich lines.
+From the combinatorial perspective, it is natural to generalize results from the theory of point-line configurations to arrangements of smooth plane curves and this is one of the main goals of the present paper.
+More precisely, our aim is to develop new techniques that allows to understand the combinatorics and geometry of rational curve arrangements.
+It seems very natural to start working on a smaller subclass of such arrangements, namely arrangements of smooth rational curves.
 We refer to \cite{IgorD} for a nice introduction to abstract arrangements which contains a theoretical background for our work.

-Now we are making our very first assumption -- we are going to consider arrangements of smooth rational curves having only ordinary singularities.
-These two assumptions might be considered as a strong restriction, but the most important advantage of this approach is that we can apply some combinatorial methods which are hardly applicable if we start to work in the whole generality.
+Now we are making our first assumption, namely we are going to consider arrangements of smooth rational curves (smooth conics and lines) having only ordinary singularities.
+This assumption might be considered as a strong restriction, but the most important advantage of this approach is that we can apply some combinatorial methods which are hardly applicable if we start to work in the whole generality.

 If $\mathcal{CL} = \{\ell_{1}, ...,\ell_{d}, C_{1}, ..., C_{k}\} \subset \mathbb{P}^{2}_{\mathbb{C}}$ is an arrangement of $d$ lines and $k$ conics having only ordinary singularities, i.e., the intersection points look locally as $\{x^{k}=y^{k}\}$ for some integer $k\geq 2$, then we have the following combinatorial count (by B\'ezout)